 - Cambridge & Counties / Trading & SPV

 At present, the only specialist lenders offer SPV mortgages.
-The mainstream buy to let lenders (BM Solutions, The Mortgage Works, Coventry Virgin etc) are reviewing whether they will enter this marketplace.
+The mainstream buy to let lenders (BM Solutions, Santander, Coventry, Virgin etc.) are reviewing whether they will enter this marketplace.
 The effect of these lender advancing to SPV's should drive down interest rates and fees.

 Interest rates & Lenders Arrangement Fees

 As only specialist lenders are active at present in the SPV marketplace the rates are not as competitive as a personal Buy to Let.
 In September 2016 the rates are starting to improve.
 Funding a purchase with a 25% deposit the rate for a 5 year fixed is now from 2.99%.

 Arrangement fees are still higher compared to a personal buy to let mortgage.
 On a personal Buy to Let mortgage the fees are usually fixed amount eg £995 / £1495 and not linked to the level of borrowing.
 The lender's fee on SPV mortgages is usually a percentage of the borrowing.
 Currently, most lenders are charging a fee as a percentage of the borrowing.
 Due to recent market pressure, some lenders are now charging a fixed fee of £999.
 This fee can be added to the mortgage.

 Remortgage an existing SPV mortgage

 The personal buy-to-let market is more mature and there is intense competition with lenders offering free valuation and free legals as standard.
 This is starting to develop with free valuations and cash back towards solicitors costs for SPV mortgages.
 We currently tend to recommend a variable rate for term or longer fixed rates as remortgaging to a new lender from an expired 2-year product is unlikely to be viable.
 There is only one lender currently is offering on remortgages assistance with legal fees and a refund of valuation fees for properties up to £500,000.